 “Musgrave can confirm these products are no longer available to our store network,” a spokesman said.

-Asda, meanwhile, also said it had removed Forged from circulation in the UK.
+Asda, meanwhile, also said it had removed Forged from sale in the UK.

 “We have removed Forged Irish Stout from sale in store and online and have made the supplier aware of this decision,” a spokesman for Asda said.

 McGregor founded Proper No Twelve in 2018 and sold his remaining stake in the brand to Proximo Spirits in 2021.
-He remains an ambassador for the brand, however.
+He has since continued to act as an ambassador for the brand, however.

 Forged, meanwhile, was launched by McGregor in 2023 to rival Guinness but has failed to gain traction in its domestic market or the UK, where it was only stocked by Asda.